-For the 64-bit optimized code, the 18 round functions are unrolled.
+For the 64-bit optimized code, unrolling 18 rounds was found often to give the best results, although one can unroll any number of rounds that divides 18.
 On the platforms defined above, we have obtained the figures in Table 7.1.

 For the 32-bit optimized code, we have used interleaving so as to use 32-bit rotations.
-We have unrolled a set of 9 rounds, which is repeated twice.
+Unrolling 2 or 6 rounds usually gives the best results.
 We have then performed the same measurement, instructing the compiler to use only x86 32-bit instructions; the figures are in Table 7.2.

-Please refer to eBASH [5] for up-to-date figures on a wider range of platforms.
+Please refer to eBASH [5] and our website for up-to-date figures on a wider range of platforms.